aaronjamesyoung/ajy-digitalgarden/src/site/notes/sermons/2023-02-26 The Way of the Kingdom.md

     * A: Jesus discerns that this temptation would make the kingdom ONLY about souls.
 Jesus cares about our souls but also about the physical and social wellbeing of people. [[94-bible/1 John 4\|1 John 4]] vv 20-21
         * Inverse of the first temptation
 * v8 - 3rd temptation.
 Devil is offering all the kingdoms of the world.
     * A - Ends vs means.
 Jesus' kingdom is about means, not just ends.
-The way thigns are done, matters.
+The way things are done, matters.
 No shortcuts. [[94-bible/Matthew 16\|Matthew 16]] vv 21-23
 * v11 - Jesus wins.
 He resisted the devil, and the devil fled from Him.
 Jesus stayed on earth to establish a kingdom that was about alleviating suffering AND saving souls.
 Jesus is the way - the way we come to God, and the way God comes to us.